Prairie Dog Shooting

 no specific hunting season, prairie dogs,

-We offer guided hunts for any
+We offer guided hunts for

-size group.
+we can spread you out.
 The more people in your party, the

+larger group rates.
 There's plenty of prairie dogs for everyone.

 the summer weather is normally dry and hot,